 Thank you for taking the time to read my review of ‘The Battersea Poltergeist’ which I genuinely hope you have enjoyed.
 All of the episodes can be found naturally on BBC Sounds, Apple Podcasts, Spotify, or from wherever you choose to get your podcasts from.

 If you are considering having your podcast reviewed by Tea in the Sahara you can reach me via my contacts page.
 Check out my reviews on Dirt, and Wandering with the Dead, if you are interested to see the level of detail which goes into one my independent reviews.

-Hopefully if you have made it this far down the page you have enjoyed my style of writing?
-I wasn’t going to plug my other reviews en masse, but then again if I am not going to blow my own trumpet who will (review links below!)
-Cheers Kev.
+Hopefully, if you have made it this far down the page you have enjoyed my style of writing?
+I wasn’t going to plug my other reviews en masse, but then again if I am not going to blow my own trumpet who will, cheers Kev.